saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-data-storage.md

 ---

-Besides your keys, GpgFrontend saves a few things of its own: key server entries, key generation profiles, window positions, and similar.
+Besides your keys, GpgFrontend saves a few things of its own: key server entries, key generation profiles, window positions, and so on.
 The sensitive parts are encrypted with the program's own key.

-This all happens on its own.
+All of this happens automatically.
 There is nothing to set up and nothing to maintain.
 This page is here for people who want to know what is going on.

 For the key that does the protecting, and the choices you have about it, see